Raptors vs. Heat Prediction: Preview, Injury Report, Advantages, X-Factors - Fadeaway World

-The Raptors are coming off a 115-101 loss at the hands of the Boston Celtics on Sunday, while the Heat are coming off a 152-136 win over the Washington Wizards on Saturday.
-The last meeting between these teams came on December 23, 2025, with the Raptors picking up a 112-91 win.
-This is the third and final matchup this season between the two teams, with the Raptors having won both earlier encounters.
+The last game these teams played came against each other, with the Raptors picking up a dominant 121-95 win on Tuesday night.
+Their Thursday night game will be the final matchup between the teams this season, with the Raptors having won the three previous contests.

-The Raptors are led by their talented forward duo of Brandon Ingram and Scottie Barnes.
-Ingram is averaging 21.3 points, 5.5 rebounds, and 3.6 assists this season while shooting 47.1% from the field, while Barnes is averaging 8.1 points, 7.5 rebounds, 5.9 assists, 1.5 steals, and 1.5 blocks as an All-Defense caliber player.
+The Raptors’ forward duo of Brandon Ingram and Scottie Barnes has proven far too much for the Heat to handle this season.
+Ingram is averaging 21.3 points, 5.5 rebounds, and 3.6 assists this season, while Barnes is establishing himself as the best two-way forward in the NBA, averaging 18.2 points, 7.5 rebounds, 5.9 assists, 1.5 steals, and 1.5 blocks.
+Ingram and Barnes combined for 48 points, 14 rebounds, and eight assists in the win on Tuesday.

-The Heat can rely on their longtime duo of Tyler Herro and Bam Adebayo.
-The guard Herro is averaging 21.4 points, 4.6 rebounds, and 3.9 assists in a season troubled by injury, while Adebayo is averaging 20.2 points and 10.0 rebounds in a season where he took the No. 2 spot on the all-time single-game scoring list with an 83-point night.
+The Heat will hope that Bam Adebayo bounces back after his disappointing seven points in the Tuesday night loss.
+The center is averaging 20.0 points, 10.0 rebounds, and 3.0 assists this season.
+Tyler Herro will be the team’s featured guard, looking to put his 14-point night last time out in the rearview mirror.
+Herro is averaging 21.2 points, 4.6 rebounds, and 4.0 assists this season.

-This is a high-stakes clash between two teams fighting for position in the East playoff race.
-Only two games separate them in record, but those two games represent a five-team battle for a top-six seed in the East, with a win or a loss on either side leading to a huge blow that might be hard to recover from.
+The Heat need to win every game on their schedule while hoping the teams ahead of them mess up to give them a shot at earning a top-six seed.
+However, it looks like their fate as a Play-In team is secured.
+On the other hand, the Raptors still need every win possible to ensure their half-game lead over the No. 7 seed improves.

 Injury Report